drscotthawley/flocoder/README.md

 <img src="images/flow_schematic.jpg" width="350" alt="MIDI Flow Architecture">

 The above diagram illustrates the architecture of our intended model: a VQVAE compresses MIDI data into a discrete latent space, while a flow model learns to generate new samples in the continuous latent space.

-But we can also flow in the continuous space of a VAE like the one for Stable Diffusion.
+Though we can also flow in the continuous space of a VAE like the one for Stable Diffusion, which may be easier for starters.

 ## Installation